Alibaba says SAIC report flawed, preparing formal complaint

-SHANGHAI/BEIJING Jan 29 A Chinese regulator's report that criticised Alibaba Group Holding Ltd for failing to do enough to stamp out illegal business on its platforms was flawed and the company is preparing a formal complaint, Executive Vice Chairman Joe Tsai said on Thursday.
+SHANGHAI/BEIJING A Chinese regulator's report that criticized Alibaba Group Holding Ltd for failing to do enough to stamp out illegal business on its platforms was flawed and the company is preparing a formal complaint, Executive Vice Chairman Joe Tsai said on Thursday.

 Tsai was speaking on a conference call after the company reported that its quarterly revenue climbed 40 percent to $4.22 billion, falling short of analysts' expectations.